-It is always advisable to talk in with your doctor for advice if planning to go scuba diving while pregnant and the doctor with explaining more of the risks so you are more informed.
+It is always advisable to talk with your doctor for advice if planning to go scuba diving while pregnant and the doctor can explain in more detail of the risks so you are more informed.

 It should be noted that there is NO EVIDENCE that diving will affect the fetus while pregnant.
-This is cause there’s not been enough studies and research complete on this.
+This is cause there have not been enough studies and research complete on this.

-In today’s post, we will go through considerations and risks while trying to answer can you scuba dive while pregnant in more detail, so let’s get started!
+In this post, we will go through considerations and risks while trying to answer can you scuba dive while pregnant in more detail, so let’s get started!

 It is advised not to go scuba diving for the duration of the pregnancy or while trying to get pregnant.
 And if someone goes diving not knowing that they were pregnant during the first few weeks of their pregnancy should not panic but check with a doctor.